 To equip students and young professionals with an insight into the background and development of key issues in Corporate Governance.
 The assignment will stimulate participants to apply this knowledge to one of the big scandals and ongoing global issues whilst also practicing academic writing skills.
 This course is also an excellent introduction to the Master Law & Economics of Utrecht University.

-Contact hours daily: 4-5 hours (lectures, group assignments).
-Self-study daily: 4 hours (preparation and research).
+Contact hours daily: four to five hours (lectures, group assignments).
+Self-study daily: four hours (preparation and research).

 Prof. dr. Wilco J. Oostwouder | E: email@example.com | T: +31 (0)6 229 38 313